Coca-Cola European Partners in talks to buy Coca-Cola Amatil: Bloomberg | MarketScreener

 Shares in bottler Coca-Cola Amatil were halted on Thursday pending an announcement on a "potential material transaction".

-Nieth company could be reached for comment outside business hours.
+Neither company could be reached for comment outside business hours.

-(The story refiles to add attribution in headline).
+(This story was refiled to add attribution in headline.)

 (Reporting by Rebekah Mathew in Bengaluru; editing by Jason Neely)